omaralwadie/phasmophobia-melon-mod/README.md

-﻿# Phasmophobia MelonLoader Mod: Alpha - Only works with MelonLoader v0.3.0.0 or greater and a bypass
+﻿# Phasmophobia MelonLoader Mod - Alpha
+Only works with MelonLoader v0.3.0.0 or greater and a bypass

 Just a private project to learn some basic programming of Unity Engine Mods with the help of MelonLoader.
 Place the generated DLL into the MelonLoader Mods folder.